activeledger/activeledger/docs/en-gb/ide/README.md

 # Activeledger IDE (Active Harmony) User Guide

 In this guide we will explain how to setup the IDE so you can begin publishing smart contracts right away.
-As you can see in the image below, the IDE will take care of everything for you, allowing you to concentrate on your smart contract logic.
+As you can see in the image below the IDE will take care of everything for you, allowing you to concentrate on your smart contract logic.

 ![Activeledger IDE](https://activeledger.io/wp-content/uploads/2018/10/developer-tools-demo.gif)